-ISIS wing claims responsibility for Minnesota mall attack
+Stabbing suspect went to mall to buy an iPhone, source says

 At a news conference Sunday afternoon, the mayor and police chief praised Falconer, a part-time officer and former police chief of Albany, Minnesota, for taking action.
 Both officials said they had viewed a surveillance tape from Macy's which revealed details of the confrontation.

-"His heroic actions are exemplary of having witnessed what he did as the suspect was lunging at him with a knife," Kleis said.
+"His heroic actions are exemplary of having witnessed what he did as the suspect was lunging at him with a knife," St. Cloud Mayor Dave Kleis said.
 "Not only did he fire, the suspect went down, came back up on three different occasions.
 He protected others from being injured and potentially loss of life.
 Clearly, a hero."

 City changed forever

-The Crossroads Mall is expected to reopen Monday.
-Beyond that moment, though, Anderson said the attack will change the city forever.
+Anderson said the attack will change the city forever.

 "Whenever something as awful as this happens, it's hard for things to be the same as they were," the police chief said.

 The mall stabbing was one of several incidents reported nationwide Saturday.
-In New York City, an explosion ripped through the Chelsea neighborhood, leaving 29 injured.
+In New York, an explosion ripped through the Chelsea neighborhood, leaving 29 injured.
 A second explosive device was found a few blocks away, authorities say.

 In New Jersey, an explosion went off in a garbage can on the route of a Marine Corps charity run.
 Thousands of people were about to participate in the 5K race in Seaside Park.
 No injuries were reported.

+After the Saturday stabbings, Lul Hersi stood outside the Crossroads Mall, waiting to find out if her son was among the victims.

-For Hersi, she simply hoped the tragedy would bring St. Cloud residents together -- rather than divide them further.
+Hersi said she hoped the tragedy would bring St. Cloud residents together, rather than divide them further.

 "Let us unite as one Minnesota," she said.
 "Please let's spread love instead of hate."